 Most people accept that the reality of the world today necessitates certain inconveniences and intrusions.
 We tolerate and increasingly expect surveillance technology to be deployed wisely in situations where there is demonstrable benefit to public safety, such as at transport hubs, large gatherings, public events or areas of critical national infrastructure.
 The key factor behind such tolerance is comprehension; we understand the reasoning behind these uses and the benefits to ourselves, namely our safety.
 Though we don’t necessarily like it, we generally accept it.

-However, it has been difficult to avoid the increasing coverage in the media of the use of face recognition by commercial organisations.
+However, it has been difficult to avoid the increasing coverage in the media of the use of facial recognition by commercial organisations.
 The single most common term that is bandied about in reference to these deployments tends to be “creepy”.
 The technology being deployed is very often similar, if not identical to, the technology deployed for public safety applications.
 So precisely what is it about this use of technology that people are averse to?

 In order to understand this, it is useful to consider in each case who people perceive benefit from the system.
 In the case of public safety, the people perceived to benefit are us; the citizens.
 In the case of commercial use, people perceive the commercial organisation deploying the technology as the beneficiaries.
 In this scenario the term “benefit” generally means profit, either by increasing revenues or decreasing costs.
 Often there is a general distrust within society of large corporations profiting from the exploitation of the populace, and this is especially true in times of prolonged economic difficulty.
 This is additionally complicated by the fact that our biometric traits are viewed as being something that are intrinsically ours and that are a constituent part of our definition.